CFIS-UFRO/cfis-utils/README.md

 # CFIS Utils

-Utility classes and methods used by our lab.
+Utility classes and methods used by the CFIS laboratory.

 # How to install